ONLY FREE SHIPPING FOR UP TO 100KM FROM CULLINAN PTA, NO COURIERS CAN BE USED DUE TO FRAGILE NATURE.

 Contact [email protected] to arrange a quote with free delivery within the mentioned range.

-Low pressure solar geysers
+Closed coupled Low pressure solar geysers

-Low pressure solar geysers have a pressure rating of no more than 100kpa of pressure.
+Closed coupled low pressure solar geysers have a pressure rating of no more than 100kpa of pressure.
 Having a low pressure solar geyser allows for that same pressure to be heating FREE OF CHARGE!

-Low pressure systems are typically used in rural areas and farms, where municipal water supply is not available.
+These systems are typically used in rural areas and farms, where municipal water supply is not available.
 Municipal water is usually pumped throughout the network of underground and above ground pipes to its location with the use of very powerful pumps, and as such, is usually considered high pressure.
 Low pressure water supply is fed to the user with only the use of gravity.
 This means that the water is usually stored in above ground tanks above the level of where it is used, and gravity pulls it down.
 This type of water supply is called low pressure.

 Should you wish to install a low pressure system in your home with municipal fed water, you would ultimately need to utilize a pressure control valve to reduce the amount of pressure coming from the main source.